Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

 \subsection{Evaluation}

-We evaluate standard imaging metrics to demonstrate the reliability of ACSNet across the entire heart.
-To do so, we calculate the Dice score of each slice prediction and use its location along the z-axis to place it into the first third, middle third, or upper third of the heart (corresponding to apex, middle, and base).
-The clinical applicability of ACSNet segmentations is demonstrated through consistently high performance as opposed to a high average with poor-performing outliers.
+We evaluate standard imaging metrics to demonstrate the reliability of ACSNet across the entire scan.
+To do so, we calculate the Dice score of each slice's segmentation and use its location along the z-axis to place it into the first third, middle third, or upper third of the heart (corresponding to apex, mid-ventricle, and base).
+We demonstrate the clinical applicability of ACSNet segmentations through consistently high performance as opposed to a high average with poor-performing outliers.

-Additionally, we show low error in the calculation of LV volumes and quantification of scar using these segmentations.
-To calculate volume, nearest-neighbor interpolation is performed vertically across scans, while pixel spacing is accounted for in each slice.
+Additionally, we evaluate LV volume calculation and quantification of scar using these segmentations.
+To calculate volume, nearest-neighbor interpolation is performed in the short-axis direction across each slice in a scan, accounting for pixel spacing in each slice.
 Volume includes myocardium and blood pool.
-When quantifying scar, it is noted that the ground truth fibrotic masks include both scar and gray zone.
-We assume, therefore, that the network picks up both areas of fibrotic tissue as well.
-Scar is often calculated using a threshold of the full width at half maximum (FWHM) of myocardium in LGE--CMR images~\cite{Dickfeld2015}.
-By performing this threshold on both the scar predictions as well as the ground truth fibrotic segmentation, we successfully split the gray zone from the scar tissue.
-Finally, scar tissue quantification is calculated as the summation of the number of pixels above the FWHM threshold.
-Results for both LV volume and scar quantification are reported as relative MSE, which is the MSE divided by the $\ell_2$ norm.
+When quantifying scar, we note that because ground truth enhancement masks include both dense core scar and heterogeneous gray zone, it can be assumed that the network picks up both areas of fibrotic tissue as well.
+We begin this analysis by cleaning up the enhanced myocardial predictions.
+The cleanup method was found by optimizing a function that applies morphological changes to segmentations predicted from the training set and compares the resulting Dice scores.
+We perform a single erosion with a $3\times3$ ellipsoid structuring element.
+Following the erosion, we keep up to five components in the segmentation, which each must be greater than a specified minimum area.
+After cleaning up the enhanced myocardial segmentations, we identify the dense core scar for quantification.
+Dense core scar is often calculated using a threshold of the full width at half maximum (FWHM) of myocardium intensity values in LGE-CMR images~\cite{SchmidtWu2007,JablonowskiWu2017}.
+By performing this threshold on both the enhancement predictions as well as the ground truth enhancement segmentations, we successfully split the gray zone from the core scar tissue.
+Finally, core scar tissue quantification is calculated as the summation of the number of pixels above the FWHM threshold.
+Results for both LV volume and scar volume are reported as relative MAE, which is the MAE divided by the respective volume.